AndrewRoe34/AndrewRoe34/README.md

 ## AGILE Minecraft Seeder UI

-After seeing a request to develop a desktop application that would provide a GUI for a Minecraft Seeder, which was only a C executable on Linux, I took up the challenge to create a cleaner interface:
+After seeing a request to develop a desktop application that would provide a GUI for a Minecraft Seeder, which was only a C executable on Linux, I took up the challenge to create a cleaner interface by utilizing an object oriented language while also designing with future enhancements in mind:
 * Wraps a C executable under a Linux environment via Java to provide a proper UI
 * Utilizes JavaFx for an improved look and feel
 * Stores a log of all recently generated seeds